 It took me more than a dozen plays to finally cover this album, but then again, the fact that I find myself returning to this album over and over is reason enough of a praise.
 Standing the ground alone, the Trifon brothers, Brian and Laurence have been releasing music on their very own Trifonic Music LLC, and it is perhaps this self perseverance that drives the confidence of their sound, is what most attracts me to their works.
-Taking on an industry without bigger label presence and distribution channels is a challenging endeavor.
+Taking on an industry without bigger label presence and distribution channels is a challenging endeavour.
 Alas, if the music can speak for itself, the people will follow.

 On their second full-length release, titled Ninth Wave, the brothers showcase their intricate attention to detail in sound production, fully in control of seamless genre-bending styles, endless effect chains, and most importantly, pure musicality.
 There are luscious melodies on this album that will instantly get embedded in your memory, and upon your second return will immediately feel like flashbacks from your deeply subdued and subconscious mind.
 Even the few tracks with the vocals by BRML feel in place [and yes, it’s hard for me to say this, since I’m completely partial towards instrumental music].